 May they grow up to love and protect their families.

 And, may they still have a place for you in their hearts.

 Pope Francis @Pontifex Feb 15

 I prefer a family with a tired face from sacrifices made rather than a pretty one which is unfamiliar with tenderness and compassion.

 Dear Young People, with the grace of

-God you can become authentic and courageous Christians, witnesses to
+God you can become authentic and courageous Christians, witnesses to love and peace.